danimalabares/stack/README.md

 #How to compile

-So far we can only compile each topic separately so just go
+So far we can only compile each topic separately so just go, for example,

 ``make complex-geometry.pdf``